 \textbf{Tag-based LLM results.} For tag-based systems, the LLM consistently favors \textit{ElevenLabs} in both EN and ZH, aligning with human ratings that it delivers strong overall speech quality with highly salient and correct NVV realization.
 Among open-source systems, relative rankings vary substantially across axes such as accuracy, expressiveness, and quality, reinforcing that NVV controllability is a partially separable dimension rather than a simple byproduct of speech fidelity.

-\subsection{Ablation: With vs.\ Without Explicit NVV Control}
+\subsection{Ablation: with vs.\ without explicit NVV control}

 We ablate NVV synthesis by comparing paired outputs generated with versus without explicit NVV control under otherwise matched settings.
 We select the best-performing prompt-based system (\textbf{Gemini~2.5 Pro}) and tag-based system (\textbf{ElevenLabs}).
-For prompt-based TTS, we synthesize paired samples from NVV-aware captions and their neutral counterparts, where NVV cues are removed while preserving the same propositional content.
-For tag-based TTS, we synthesize paired samples from plain text and the same text with inserted NVV tags (e.g., \texttt{[sigh]}, \texttt{[laugh]}, \texttt{[sob]}).
-We report objective metrics for the \texttt{(w/o NVC)} condition in the gray rows of Table~\ref{tab:prompt_tag_obj_res}, and present comparative MOS (CMOS) on \textit{Naturalness}, \textit{Quality}, and \textit{Expressiveness} in Table~\ref{tab:cmos_zh_en_two_systems}.
-Positive CMOS indicates preference for the NVV-conditioned sample, whereas negative CMOS favors the \texttt{w/o NVC} counterpart.
+For prompt-based speech generation, we synthesize paired samples from NVV-aware captions and their neutral counterparts, where NVV cues are removed while preserving the same propositional content.
+For tag-based speech generation, we synthesize paired samples from plain text and the same text with inserted NVV tags (e.g., \texttt{[sigh]}, \texttt{[laugh]}, \texttt{[sob]}).
+We report objective metrics for the \texttt{(w/o NVV)} condition in the gray rows of Table~\ref{tab:prompt_tag_obj_res}, and present comparative MOS (CMOS) on \textit{Naturalness}, \textit{Quality}, and \textit{Expressiveness} in Table~\ref{tab:cmos_zh_en_two_systems}.
+Positive CMOS indicates preference for the NVV-conditioned sample, whereas negative CMOS favors the \texttt{w/o NVV} counterpart.

 \textbf{Analysis.} Across both languages, enabling NVVs yields a consistent channel-dependent contrast between tag-based systems and prompt-based systems.
 On the perceptual CMOS results, \textbf{ElevenLabs} improves \textit{expressiveness}, while also increasing \textit{naturalness} and \textit{quality}.
 In contrast, \textbf{Gemini~2.5 Pro} gains little in \textit{expressiveness} from NVV-aware captions and tends to reduce \textit{naturalness} and \textit{quality}.
 The objective comparisons show higher WER/CER when NVVs are enabled, suggesting that non-lexical segments can be penalized by NVV-unaware ASR and generic quality predictors.
 For Gemini, this objective degradation is consistent with the CMOS drops, indicating that caption-only NVV prompting can increase generation burden without reliable perceptual benefits.
 For ElevenLabs, the objective drops despite positive CMOS, suggesting that standard metrics are not fully aligned with NVV-conditioned speech, motivating NVV-aware evaluation tools for non-lexical segments.